 Arcane by Embertone is both a game and a sound library.
 Fully compatible with Kontakt Player, Arcane will require you to play a puzzle game before accessing its sounds.
-There are five instruments to unlock and one bonus instrument offered as a prize after all the puzzles have been solved.
+There are five instruments to unlock, and one bonus instrument is offered as a prize after all the puzzles have been solved.
 This bonus instrument is a beautiful alto vocal legato patch that is well worth unlocking.

 Don’t be discouraged by Arcane’s unconventional interface design.
 While it doesn’t look like an instrument on the inside, the library actually features a massive 2 GB+ collection of high-quality samples.
 Some of the sounds were sourced from Embertone’s commercial products, and some aren’t available anywhere else.